-Study of the methods and procedures of cost accounting for students of the Accounting program.
+Study of the methods and procedures of cost accounting for students of the accounting program.
 It includes accounting procedures for the three main cost elements.
 It discusses the procedures used to collect information on costs, cost accrual, and the planning, analysis, and control of costs.
-Analysis of the budget process with emphasis on the preparation of operational and financial budgets.
+Analysis of the budget process with emphasis on preparing operational and financial budgets.
 The use of technology is encouraged.
 3 credits.